nathnaeldem/info/README.md

 ## 🧠 About Me

-- 💻 I'm a [your role, e.g., Full-Stack Web Developer / Software Engineer / CS Graduate].
+- 💻 I'm a Fullstack Developer.
-- 🎓 Currently pursuing/completed [Your Degree] at [Your University or College].
+- 🎓 Currently completed Computer Science at Wachemo university.
-- 🌍 Based in [Your Country/City].
+- 🌍 Based in Hossana.
 - ⚡ Interested in Web Development, AI, and Open Source contributions.
 - 🧩 Love solving real-world problems with code.